Murder of Michele MacNeill: Personal life

 Michele Marie Somers was born in 1957, the daughter of Milton and Helen Somers.
 Michele grew up in Concord, California, where she played violin, acted, and was a cheerleader and homecoming queen.
 She was a straight-A student, and an active member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Michele was an exchange student in Switzerland, a model, and Miss Concord in 1976.

-Michele met Martin MacNeill (February 1, 1956 - April 9, 2017) at an activity for LDS young adults.
+Michele met Martin MacNeill (February 1, 1956 – April 9, 2017) at an activity for LDS young adults.
 Martin had joined the military in 1973 at the age of 17.
 He was placed on disability leave for mental health reasons in 1975, and received veterans' benefits for years.
 Michele eloped with Martin, and the couple was married on February 21, 1978.
 Four months after the marriage, Martin served a six-month jail sentence for forgery, theft, and fraud.

 In 2007, the MacNeill family lived in a gated community in Pleasant Grove, Utah, and were active in their LDS congregation.
 Michele was the mother of eight children: Rachel, Vanessa, Alexis, Damian, Giselle, Elle, Sabrina, and Ada—the latter four of whom were supposedly adopted from Ukraine.
 However, although Ada MacNeill was adopted by Michele and Martin, Ada is actually the daughter of Vanessa MacNeill, and Michele and Martin's biological granddaughter.

 Martin MacNeill was the medical director of Utah State Development Center in American Fork, Utah.
 Martin had served as an LDS bishop (lay leader of a congregation).
 He was formerly a physician practicing in Pleasant Grove, had served in the military, and had received a law degree, though he did not practice law.
-Investigators later determined that Martin had falsified university transcripts to enter the California medical school where he earned his degree in osteopathic medicine, and also falsified his later application to law school.
+Investigators later determined that Martin had falsified university transcripts to enter the California medical school where he earned his degree in osteopathic medicine, and also falsified his later application to J. Reuben Clark Law School.

 He was reputedly dissatisfied with his marriage, made statements about wanting a divorce, and had extramarital affairs—including a relationship with Gypsy Willis—before and after the death of his wife.
 Martin and Michele had been married for 29 years, 2 months, and 10 days at the time of her death.

 On January 16, 2010, MacNeill's 24-year-old son, Damian Alexander MacNeill, committed suicide.
 He was a law student at New York Law School at the time.
 Prior to Damian's death, the Utah County Attorney's Office sent a letter to New York Law School stating that "investigators in the Utah County Attorney's Office deemed him [Damian] to be a very dangerous individual who possessed homicidal impulses and discussed the 'joys of killing,'" and that "Damian was present in Pleasant Grove on the date of his mother's death."